SecurityFTW/cs-suite/tools/prowler/README.md

 ```
 > In some cases you may need more list or get permissions in some services, look at the Troubleshooting section for a more comprehensive policy if you find issues with the default SecurityAudit policy.

-## How to create a report
+## Usage

-1 - Run the prowler.sh command without options (it will use your default credentials and run checks over all regions when needed, default region is us-east-1):
+1 - Run the prowler.sh command without options (it will use your environment variable credentials if exist or default in ~/.aws/credentials file and run checks over all regions when needed, default region is us-east-1):

 ```
 ./prowler